inugami-dev64/saucer/README.md

 Using Linux configuration: `$ saucer build.yml -p linux`

 ## YAML configuration
 Yaml configuration file can be created easily.
 Two most important keys in yaml configuration file are `premake` and `tasks` keys.
-Additionally `link` and `cpy` flags can be used to add copy or symlink to build directory.
 Keys that support platform specific values can be specified with following subkeys:
 `apple` for macos specific configuration value
 `linux` for linux specific configuration value
 `windows` for windows specific configuration value
+### Import
+Sometimes it might be necessary to use another projects in your project.
+For that purpose `import` flag can be used, which allows to use other projects' build configs with different source directories, while keeping the same build destination directory as your initial project.
+Import flag specification is following:
+* `import`        - path to other build config (optional / can be platform specific)

 ### Premake
 Premake key can contain following subkeys:
 * `cc`            - C compiler (semi-optional / non platfrom specific)